Trauma Sensitive Yoga with Kanuka Yoga Space

 Each program will run for eight consecutive weeks with two facilitators.
 Each group will have one lead facilitator (yoga teacher) and one co-facilitator (counsellor).

-Studio owner and teacher, Raquel Minh, has a degree in Psychology, and completed her 200 hour Trauma-informed Yoga Teacher Training with Raw Yoga, 60HR Trauma-Informed & Community Yoga with Rise Movement in 2021, and currently enrolled in 300 hour Trauma-Informed Facilitator Training.
+Studio owner and teacher, Raquel Minh, has a degree in Psychology (2009), and completed her 200 hour Trauma-informed Yoga Teacher Training with Raw Yoga (2020), 60HR Trauma-Informed & Community Yoga with Rise (2021), and 300 hour Trauma-Informed Facilitator Training with SomaPsych (2024).

 Lead Provider, Anna McVeigh – NZAC full member, ACC registered counsellor with South Coast Psychology with 4 years’ experience with ACC and 15 years’ experience as a counsellor.
 100 hours yoga training at Purapura Whetu in Auckland.
 20 years’ experience in group facilitation.
 Online trauma yoga training.